zachakbar/Dark-Mode/readme.txt

 Yes!
 You can follow the Trac ticket for updates and get involved on GitHub with suggestions, feedback and code contributions!

 == Changelog ==

+= 1.1.1 =

+* Updated the readme.txt file information.
+* Minor improvements to code documentation blocks.
+* Restyled the new Try Gutenberg banner on the dashboard index.
+* Updated the colour palette and swapped blue for purple!

 = 1.1 =